Find out what was lost to the history books before you were even born…

 Our transport system may be trailing behind now, but we once led the way.
-Our tram system opened on 29 October 1891 with single-decker horse-drawn trams.
-It continued that way until 1901 when steam and electric trams were introduced along the same routes.
+The city’s tram system opened first ran in 1871 with steam trams.
+It continued that way until the late 19th century when single-decker horse-drawn trams and electric trams were introduced along the same routes.

 Unlike elsewhere, most of our tramlines were on reserved tracks, not the city’s roads, and they helped to connect the city centre with the suburbs.
 Many cities closed their tram systems in the 1940s, but Leeds persisted, and our determination to modernise tracks and trams helped to make it one of the most advanced systems in Europe.
 But it wasn’t enough to keep it going and the last trams ran on 7th November 1959.

 The Victorians were fascinated with exotic wildlife, and since the British Empire allowed many animals to be brought back to the UK, the Leeds Zoological and Botanical Gardens were opened in 1840.
 A site was chosen on Cardigan Lane, away from the pollution of the city’s factories – on opening day, you would have been able to see monkeys, swans, eagles and even bears.